nasa/oceandata-notebooks/docs/notebooks/oci/oci_sdp.md

 ?sdp_from_pace
 ```

-You can see that this function accepts a bounding box (`bbox`) as a parameter.
+You can see that this function accepts a `bbox` parameter for limiting calculations to a bounding box.
 The default is `bbox=None`, meaning the algorithm is applied to every single pixel in the L2 granule, which can take a significnat amount of time and may exceed available system memory.
-We will supply the bbox parameter with the following coordinates: 38 N, 35 S, -70 E, -67 W.
+We will supply the `bbox` parameter with the following coordinates: 38 N, 35 S, -70 E, -67 W.

 ```{code-cell} ipython3
 bbox = (-73.5, 37.5, -67, 40.5)